Convex bodies and asymptotic invariants for powers of monomial ideals: Asymptotic invariants for families of monomial ideals

 Consider now the components of the irreducible decomposition \eqref{eq:irreddecomp} corresponding to permutations of this balanced partition.
-There are ${n\choose k}$ such irreducible components, namely for each permutation $\sigma$ in the symmetric group on $n$ elements the corresponding irreducible component is
+There are ${n\choose k}$ such irreducible components; each corresponds to a permutation $\sigma$ in the symmetric group on $n$ elements in the following way There are multiple permutations $\sigma$ which give the same irreducible component $J_\sigma$.
+The bounding inequality for $IP(\m_n^d)$ corresponding to the component $J_\sigma$ is